 - Employ at least one certified Pesticide Applicator.
 The type of service will be limited to those which the applicator is certified;

-- Be responsible for activities and actions of his or her assistants in the safe handling, storage and transportation of the pesticides;
+- Be responsible for activities and actions of their employees in the safe handling, storage and transportation of the pesticides;

-- Ensure that, if his or her employees are required to be licensed pursuant to the Pest Control Products (Saskatchewan) Act and Regulation, employees have completed an approved training course and have the appropriate Pesticide Applicator Licence;
+- Ensure that his or her employees are licensed pursuant to the Pest Control Products (Saskatchewan) Act and Regulation, have completed an approved training course and have the appropriate Pesticide Applicator Licence;

 - Submit with the application the following information: